DingoGoesBingo/Seed-Database-Manager/README.md

 #### Step 6.1.
 Adding researchers and species

 The tables that were set up for **species** and **researchers** are meant to make registration of new entries as straight-forward and error free as possible.
+Note that researchers do not have access to the database and are simply used for organizing *who* the seed germplasm is relevant to!
+I would recommend using scientific names for species and career ID names for researchers!

+##### Local

+In the pgAdmin application, navigate to the following location under your database within the local server: **Schemas -> public -> Tables**.
+You should see the four tables we just created.
+To add new species, right click on the **species** table and select **View/Edit Data** and then **All Rows**.
+This will open a new window with a script on top and the currently empty table on the bottom.
+Right underneath "Data Output" and above the empty table, select the button to **Add Row** and you can now enter text into the new row created in the table (will populate with [null] by default).
+The same process can be repeated with the **researchers** table!
+You may repeat this process for as many species or researchers you wish to work with.

+##### On Railway

 To add new researchers and species to these tables, it is easiest to do so directly in Railway.
 In the Postgres object, navigate the *data* tab and you should see the 4 tables we created earlier.
 From there you can individually add new rows to the **species** and **researchers** table.
 For example, if you have three species that you work with, you would want to add each species scientific name as a new row.
 Similarly, if you have 10 researchers in your workgroup, you would want to add each researcher individually.
 Note that researchers do not have access to the database and are simply used for organizing *who* the seed germplasm is relevant to!

 ### Step 7.
 Adding flair!